 Okay, that’s such an attempt to put a clickbait-y title … but actually not really tho because it’s kind of what we’re going to discuss.
 Anyway, welcome to my second blog post!
-This one is going to be my first attempt on sharing some tips, knowledge, WISDOM, ZEN, CONVERSANCE!
-Hahaha, well nah, my writings are going to be a way for us to learn together, to get better on things together!
+This one is going to be my first attempt at sharing some tips, knowledge, WISDOM, ZEN, CONVERSANCE!
+Hahaha, well nah, my writings are going to be a way for us to learn together, to get better at things together!
 So, welcome.

 Henlo frens 👋🏽 how are you today?